Center for Collections and Research

 An integral part of the Center, Cranbrook Archives is the primary repository for the history of the Cranbrook Educational Community.
 The department is responsible for collecting, preserving, and making available community and divisional records of permanent value; the papers of members of the Booth, Scripps, and Saarinen families; the records of Christ Church Cranbrook and other ancillary organizations; and the personal papers of faculty, staff, alumni, and other individuals who have been associated with Cranbrook since its founding in 1904.

-The Center’s offices, and the Cranbrook Archives Reading Room, are located at the heart of Cranbrook’s campus, on the Lower Level of Cranbrook Art Museum.
+The Center’s offices are located on the third floor of Cranbrook House and are open Monday through Friday, from 9:00am to 3:00pm.
+The Cranbrook Archives Reading Room is located at the heart of Cranbrook’s campus, on the lower level of Cranbrook Art Museum.

 Center for Collections and Research Blog